Powering a smarter working world

 Removing complexity

-Stripping out jargon and focusing on language that felt genuinely useful and human.
-Want to know how a simple terminology change can lighten the cognitive load?
-Feel free to ask me.
+The big one first: stripping out jargon and focusing on language that felt genuinely useful and human.

 Championing consistency